-Too many young eligible voter are not registered to vote.
+Too many young eligible voters are not registered to vote.
 FairVote proposes that all states establish a uniform voter preregistration age.
-Our suggested age is sixteen, as adopted in states like Delaware, Florida, Hawaii, Maryland, North Carolina, Rhode Island and Washington, D.C.
+Our suggested age is sixteen, as adopted in states like Colorado, Delaware, Florida, Hawaii, Maryland, Rhode Island and Washington, D.C.
 Other states allow voters to preregister at seventeen, including Alaska, California, Iowa, Kansas, Louisiana, Minnesota, Nevada, Oregon, and Wyoming.

 Upon reaching voting age, preregistered voters are automatically added to the voting rolls and, ideally, sent information about the mechanics of voting and the timing of the first election for which they are eligible.
 Evidence collected from states suggests this change will have limited or no fiscal impact, but have a direct impact on voter registration rates and participation when implemented effectively.
 It is part of FairVote's vision of "leave no voter behind," which includes our Learning Democracy curriculum.